Look-No-Hands-Simulator/.github/profile/README.md

 ## Hello there! :)
 # Feel free to use the simulator if you are a member of any FSAI team.
 If you can contribute to the repository this is also very welcome!
 The simulator is currently facing problems with a bug which causes it to freeze after some time (possibly a memory leak).
 I am hoping to work on it further in the future but not at the moment.
-It publishes simulated sensor data over ROS2 therefore your algorithms for guiding the vehicle must use ROS2.
+It publishes simulated sensor data over ROS2, and takes control commands through ROS2 using the FSAI-API msg formats, therefore your algorithms for guiding the vehicle must use ROS2.
+I hope to add some videos to help explain more clearly the simulator sometime.
+To use it with your algorithms you must write a launch file which includes your ROS2 nodes and the simulator ROS-TCP-Connector node then also run the simulator in Unity.

 ![lnh](https://github.com/Look-No-Hands-Simulator/.github/assets/36344274/5aa4bf87-c20b-426c-b86f-43ebf9fd2470)